Loving Every Minute (Lighthouse Family song)

 "Loving Every Minute" is a 1996 song by British duo Lighthouse Family, released as the fourth and final single from their debut album Ocean Drive (1996).
 The song was produced by Mike Peden.
 It was released in November 1996 and reached the top 20 in the United Kingdom.
 It was remixed by Cutfather & Joe for its single release, adding a drum beat and a slightly different introduction.

 Critical reception

-British magazine Music Week rated the song three out of five, adding, "With more soul and less pop than its predeccessors, this is not as instant as Lifted, but will undoubtedly let the duo round off the year with another hit."
+British magazine Music Week rated the song three out of five, adding, "With more soul and less pop than its predecessors, this is not as instant as 'Lifted', but will undoubtedly let the duo round off the year with another hit."

 Chart performance

-After the release of "Loving Every Minute", the single reached #20, which meant that it was their fourth successive top 20 hit since their first re-release single of "Lifted" in February 1996.
+After the release of "Loving Every Minute", the single reached number 20, which meant that it was their fourth successive top 20 hit since their first re-release single of "Lifted" in February 1996.
 The song stayed on the UK Singles Chart for 7 weeks.

-As well as being in the UK Singles Chart, "Loving Every Minute" also went into the Sweden Singles Chart, peaking at #50 in March 1997 and stayed in the charts for 3 weeks.
+As well as being in the UK Singles Chart, "Loving Every Minute" also went into the Sweden Singles Chart, peaking at number 50 in March 1997 and stayed in the charts for 3 weeks.

 "Loving Every Minute" also went into the Eurochart Hot 100.
-The single peaked at #62 in December 1996 and stayed in the charts for 3 weeks.
+The single peaked at number 62 in December 1996 and stayed in the charts for 3 weeks.